elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water.md

 _schema: default
 id: 162029
 date: 2025-01-24
-title: >-
-    Explain the chemical change that occurs when hydrogen and oxygen form water.
+title: Explain the chemical change that occurs when hydrogen and oxygen form water.
-article_title: >-
-    Explain the chemical change that occurs when hydrogen and oxygen form water.
+article_title: Explain the chemical change that occurs when hydrogen and oxygen form water.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    An explanation of the chemical change that occurs when hydrogen and oxygen react to form water, detailing the breaking and forming of bonds, the conservation of mass, and the properties of the resulting substance.
+    A detailed explanation of the chemical change when hydrogen and oxygen react to form water, covering reactants, products, conservation of mass, and the nature of chemical bonds.
   page_keywords: >-
     hydrogen, oxygen, water, chemical change, reactants, products, chemical bonds, conservation of mass, exothermic reaction, combustion
 author: QuickTakes